AVO Lawyers Sydney NSW

 How will I be affected by an AVO?

 Not only are your relationships with the PINOP affected, it may also affect your relationships with your family and friends.
-This can indirectly affect your ability to maintain a consistent connection with your children or extended family.
+This can indirectly affect your ability to maintain a consistent connection with your children through losing custody or not being able to enter property where they reside.

 What is the process of getting an AVO?